Jump to content

 Editorial director of Vogue’s Asia-Pacific region, Leslie Sun

-Case study on Vogue Arabia
+Case study: Vogue Arabia

 One of the most recent localised editions of Vogue is Vogue Arabia, which became the 22nd edition after it was published in 2017.